frsrgrrw/why-functional-program-synthesis-matters/README.md

 # References

 1. Garrow, F., Lones, M.A., and Stewart, R., Why Functional Program Synthesis Matters (In The Realm of Genetic Programming).
-3. T. Helmuth and L. Spector.
-General Program Synthesis Benchmark Suite.
 In GECCO '22: Proceedings of the 23rd annual conference on Genetic and evolutionary computation.
 July 2022.
 ACM.
 2. Fenton, M., McDermott, J., Fagan, D., Forstenlechner, S., Hemberg, E., and O'Neill, M. PonyGE2: Grammatical Evolution in Python. arXiv preprint, arXiv:1703.08535, 2017.
 3. T. Helmuth and L. Spector.
 General Program Synthesis Benchmark Suite.
 In GECCO '15: Proceedings of the 17th annual conference on Genetic and evolutionary computation.
 July 2015.
 ACM.